Rickettsialpox: History

 Many residents had reported the presence of mice in and around the apartments, especially in the basements of the buildings near the incinerators, where living and dead mice were found.
-Garbage disposed of through incinerator chutes was to be burned on a daily basis, with the ashes carted off by the New York City Department of Sanitation.
+Garbage disposed of through incinerator chutes was to be burned daily, with the ashes carted off by the New York City Department of Sanitation.
 Due to labor shortages, the material was not burned regularly, leaving ample food for the rodents.
-Mice were trapped in apartments and near the incinerators and antibodies to the rickettsialpox were found in their blood.
+Mice were trapped in apartments and near the incinerators, and antibodies to the rickettsialpox were found in their blood.
 Visiting the complex with pest-control specialist and self-trained entomologist Charles Pomerantz, Huebner peeled back wallpaper to find the walls swarming with mites, so much so that tenants had said that "the walls had movement".
 The mites were collected and rickettsial strains were isolated from some of them, with the name Rickettsia akari given to the organism.

 Public health officials took steps to prevent further outbreaks of the disease.
-The building operators were told to ensure that the incinerators were fired on a regular basis to ensure that food available to the mice that harbored the disease was eliminated as quickly and thoroughly as possible.
-Pest control measures were undertaken through the New York City Department of Health and its commissioner Israel Weinstein to eliminate the mice in and around the buildings with the cooperation of property owners.
+The building operators were told to ensure that the incinerators were fired regularly to ensure that food available to the mice that harbored the disease was eliminated as quickly and thoroughly as possible.
+Pest control measures were undertaken through the New York City Department of Health and its commissioner, Israel Weinstein, to eliminate the mice in and around the buildings with the cooperation of property owners.

 Another 20 cases of rickettsialpox were discovered elsewhere in New York City during the investigation of the Queens outbreak, including 10 cases found in an apartment building in the Bronx that had originally been diagnosed as atypical chickenpox.
 Mice were found in the basement of this building, as well as mites belonging to the same class found in Queens.
 In addition to the initial cases from the first outbreak in Queens, over 500 cases of the disease were diagnosed in New York City from 1947 to 1951.